thehonorguard/mkdocs/docs/basics.md

 ## Platoon element

-The platoon element consists of the platoon-leader (PLT), the platoon-medic and optional an Joint terminal attack controller (JTAC) when the mission requires it.
+The platoon element consists of the platoon-leader (PLT), the platoon-medic and optional an Joint terminal attack controller (JTAC) or Forward Observer (FO) when the mission requires it.
 Although this element is present on the field, it does not see much combat.
 It's main purpose is to coordinate all Squads under it's command.
 With the platoon medic present in this element, it usually moves behind the battlefield to treat wounded.
 Usually there is only 1 platoon element, but as the unit grows, it is expected to have more than one.

 ### Platoon-leader
 The platoon-leader answers directly to HQ, and acts as the highest ranking officer on the field.
 He coordinates squads and is responsible of forming a battleplan or adapt it during the mission.